garawalid/kafka-broker-k8s/README.md

 ```
 ### Debug:

-we need to know the pods name :
+we need to know pod's name :
 ```
 kubectl get pods
 ```